 - Planning for Amplify 2017 was to begin right after the closing, for those interested

 Steve Endow was kind enough to offer to drive me to Los Angeles right after the closing keynote, which was great!
-From there, I spent one last night in a hotel near LAX, so I could, you guessed it, get in one more ball game and visit one more new ballpark - Dodger Stadium!
-With that, I leave you my parting shot from my seats on the last night! :)
+From there, I spent one last night in a hotel near LAX, so I could get in one more ball game and visit one more new ballpark - Dodger Stadium!
+With that, I leave a parting shot from my seats on the last night! 😄

 Series Index